Privacy Notice - Employees

 We process personal data related to the protected characteristics of employees including gender and race but we do so for the purpose of equal opportunities monitoring and employees are not obliged to provide such information to the University.

 In some cases, the University needs to process data to ensure that it is complying with its legal obligations, for example, the University is required to check that all employees are entitled to work in the UK and thereafter may have to conduct regular checks of employee’s right to work status.

 Registration with Computing and Information Services (CIS) means that an employee’s name, department/section, job title, email address and telephone number will appear in the University's electronic email and telephone directory which can be viewed on the internet.
 In exceptional circumstances employees can opt-out of the directory (in full or in part, such as declining contact details), either at the point of first registering with CIS or later by contacting the University’s Data Protection Officer.
 Employees also have their name and academic qualifications published in the Durham University Calendar and may have their name, academic qualifications and contact details published in external academic-related publications such as the Commonwealth Universities Yearbook.
 Employees may also have their details on the relevant departmental web pages but can ask that these be removed or deleted.

-The University routinely logs information about use of IT facilities for statistical purposes and to ensure effective systems operations.
+The University routinely logs information about use of IT facilities for statistical purposes, to ensure effective systems operations and to ensure legal compliance relating to software usage.
 The University may also monitor electronic communications to ensure that they are being used in accordance with the University’s Policy and Regulations for the Use of University IT Facilities and, specifically, to prevent or detect crime.

 Where an employee’s employment with the University requires study, employment or a placement at another organisation it will be necessary for the University to transfer personal data to the external university or employer, whether this is within the UK or abroad.
 Employees should be aware that some countries outside of the EEA have lower standards for the protection of personal data that those within the EEA.